Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Human recognition experiments: analysis

 \subsection{Calculating \texorpdfstring{$d^{\prime}$}{Lg}}

 $d^{\prime}$ scores were computed for each image, and for each condition (\textit{correct} vs. \textit{incorrect} masking) by calculating the False Alarm ($\mathrm{FA}$) rate (the number of times a given label set was selected when the image shown was not an instance of that label set, over the number of times that the presented images were not instances of that label set), and the $\mathrm{HIT}$ rate (the number of times that a given label set was selected when the image shown was an instance of that label set, over the number of times that all the presented images were instances of that label set). $d^{\prime}$ is given by: $ d'= Z(\mathrm{HIT}) - Z(\mathrm{FA})$ where the function $ Z(p), p \in [0,1] $, is the inverse of the cumulative distribution function of the Gaussian distribution.
-In cases when this number was negative, we replaced the value with 0.